Detect, Attend and Extract: Keyword Guided Target Speaker Extraction: Experimental Setups

 \subsection{Baselines}

-Following the open-source setup in~\cite{is2024-shuaiwang-wesep} for the BSRNN-based TSE system, all extraction-based baselines adopt the same ECAPA-TDNN~\cite{is20-desplanques20-ecapa_tdnn} model pretrained on VoxCeleb2~\cite{is2018-chung-voxceleb2} in the WeSpeaker toolkit~\cite{icassp2023-wanghongji-wespeaker}, which is publicly available\footnote{https://wenet.org.cn/downloads?models=wespeaker\&version=\\voxceleb\_ECAPA512.zip}.
+Following the open-source setup in~\cite{is2024-shuaiwang-wesep} for the BSRNN-based TSE system, all extraction-based baselines adopt the same ECAPA-TDNN~\cite{is20-desplanques20-ecapa_tdnn} model pretrained on VoxCeleb2~\cite{is2018-chung-voxceleb2} in the WeSpeaker toolkit~\cite{icassp2023-wanghongji-wespeaker}, which is publicly available\footnote{\url{https://wenet.org.cn/downloads?models=wespeaker\&version=voxceleb\_ECAPA512.zip}}.
 Moreover, since the proposed DAE-TSE leverages keywords as cues, we compare it not only with standard TSE systems but also with a cascaded pipeline that sequentially applies BSS and ASR.
 Specifically, from the perspective of the type of information utilized, such as speaker identity or content-based keywords, we consider the following baselines. \begin{itemize} \item \textbf{Audio (Standard)}.
 The standard TSE system utilizes a clean enrollment utterance from the target speaker to extract a speaker embedding, which serves as a conditioning vector for extracting the target speech from a multi-speaker mixture.
 This method requires clean enrollment data and relies solely on speaker identity, without leveraging any content-related information.
 It represents the most widely adopted baseline in TSE research.

 \item \textbf{Pipeline}.
 The pipeline baseline is a cascaded system consisting of a separation front-end and an ASR backend: the mixture is first decomposed into multiple waveforms, each of which is transcribed; the channel with the minimum edit distance to the enrolled keywords is selected, and its separated speech is adopted as the clean enrollment utterance.
 Specifically, we adopt the powerful open-source MossFormer~\cite{icassp2024-zhaoshengkui-mossformer2}, which achieves state-of-the-art performance on Libri2Mix.
-Separated sources are transcribed by a high-performance CTC-Transducer-based ASR model\footnote{https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/\\stt\_en\_fastconformer\_hybrid\_large\_pc} from NVIDIA NeMo~\cite{nemo} Team. \end{itemize}
+Separated sources are transcribed by a high-performance CTC-Transducer-based ASR model\footnote{\url{https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt\_en\_fastconformer\_hybrid\_large\_pc}} from NVIDIA NeMo~\cite{nemo} Team. \end{itemize}